grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    what was ingested before via the text format.
    {{% /admonition %}}

-1. To be able to send native histograms to a Prometheus remote write compatible receiver, for example Grafana Cloud Metrics, Mimir, etc, set `send_native_histograms` argument to `true` in the `prometheus.remote_write` component, for example:
+1. To send native histograms to a Prometheus remote write compatible receiver, such as Grafana Cloud Metrics or Mimir, set the `send_native_histograms` argument to `true` in the `prometheus.remote_write` component.
+For example:

    ```
    prometheus.remote_write "mimir" {